Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Asymptotic Properties

+\eet Our convergence rates for $\widehat{\mathbf{R}}$ and $\widehat{\mathbf{C}}$ are slower than those for PCA-type estimators under BiMFaM, though they achieve those in the high-dimensional vector factor model \citep{Bai2003Econometrica-inferential}; the convergence rates of proPCA \citep{YuHeKongZhang2022JOE-projected} are faster than those of other known methods.
+This result reflects our strategy of sacrificing the theoretical rate of convergence to enhance the signal strength.

-With the above consistency, we can derive the asymptotic distribution of the estimated loading matrices.
-Because the row sizes of $\mathbf{R}$ and $\mathbf{C}$ tend to infinity, we will provide the asymptotic distribution row-wisely as shown in the following Theorem \ref{asymptotic_normal}.
+We next derive the asymptotic distributions of the estimated loading matrices.
+As the row sizes of $\mathbf{R}$ and $\mathbf{C}$ tend to infinity, we establish the row-wise asymptotic distribution in the following Theorem \ref{asymptotic_normal}.